xxh/xxh/README.md

-**xxh** is for using the portable Xonsh shell wherever you go through the SSH.
+**xxh** is for using portable Xonsh shell wherever you go through the SSH.

 [![asciicast](https://asciinema.org/a/osSEzqnmH9pMYEZibNe2K7ZL7.svg)](https://asciinema.org/a/osSEzqnmH9pMYEZibNe2K7ZL7)